maurcarvalho/tiny-store/.speckit/constitution.md

 ## 1. Project Overview

-Tiny Store is an educational e-commerce backend built as a **modular monolith**.
+Tiny Store is a research e-commerce backend built as a **modular monolith**.

 It exists to demonstrate: